kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ##### e2e tests

-- Fake DRA driver advertising two mutually exclusive groups (`mig`, `mps`) on a single counter set.
-Scheduling a `mig` pod followed by an `mps` pod on the same node leaves the second pod Unschedulable with the documented event; reversing the order reproduces the behavior symmetrically.
+- Fake DRA driver advertising two mutually exclusive groups (`mig`, `vgpu`) on a single counter set.
+Scheduling a `mig` pod followed by a `vgpu` pod on the same node leaves the second pod Unschedulable; reversing the order reproduces the behavior symmetrically.
 - Same driver with devices who are compatible with each other (declare a shared group) — both pods schedule.

 ### Graduation Criteria